guotong1988/guotong1988.github.io/research/_posts/learning-of-learning-procedures.md

 ### Abstract
 We propose Learning of Learning Procedures (LLP) to solve the problem to let human teach machine to refresh/expand its knowledge automatically by natural language conversation.
 LLP is an AI system to solve the problem that let machine to learn knowledge in conversation interacting with human automatically.

-The core idea of our method is: Based on large language model (LLM)'s conversation ability, we train an intent recognition model to determine whether the system need to learn new knowledge.
+The core idea of our method is: The learning of a machine means updating its training datasets.
+Based on large language model (LLM)'s conversation ability, we train an intent recognition model to determine whether the system need to learn new knowledge.

+It is critical, but except for the developers of the AI system, others have no interface to do this education for machine.
+Also, based on our LLP system, our approach can give users a natural language interface to build their own task-oriented dialogue system, question answering system, or reasoning system.

 We propose the procedures to implement our idea and discuss the reasons why we design these procedures.